BIG RIVER SMALLMOUTH FISHING

 The Big River seems like an unlikely smallmouth stream.
 This stream at one time was a polluted mining dump, hardly worth the time of any serious fisherman.
 It still has the reputation of an impaired stream, but that's mostly unfounded now.
 While the stream hasn't entirely recovered from past environmental woes, you can now find smallmouth bass throughout the entire river, and in some areas the fishing is very good.
 In a way, its poor reputation can be a good thing for serious bass fisherman, because it keeps most of the crowds away.

 The Big River is a classic Ozark border stream, much like it's fellow Meramec tributary, the Bourbeuse.
 It is slow moving, slightly turbid, and the riffles are short and somewhat infrequent.
 Despite the unlikely habitat, smallmouth flourish here in many areas.
-The river has plenty of cover in the form of downed trees, boulders, and weedbeds, and smallmouth bass relate to this.
+The river has plenty of cover in the form of downed trees, boulders, and weed beds, and smallmouth bass relate to this.
 There is also an excellent food supply.
 Consequently, the Big River is a better trophy smallmouth stream than most in the Ozarks.

 The upper portion of the river, from the outlet of Council Bluff Lake downstream to Leadwood, is a healthy smallmouth stream with good numbers of smallmouth.
 This portion of the river hasn't suffered the same environmental damage that downstream portions have, and the fishery is much the same as it always been.
-Also, this portion of river doesn't recieve a great deal of fishing pressure, so the bass are not as difficult to catch as in other portions of the river.
+Also, this portion of river doesn't receive a great deal of fishing pressure, so the bass are not as difficult to catch as in other portions of the river.

-The area that was affected by lead mining runs from the Leadwood Access (big surprise) downstream to St. Francis State Park.
+The area that was affected by lead mining runs from the Leadwood Access downstream to St. Francis State Park.
 This portion of stream used to be all but a dead zone, but that's no longer the case.
 While the habitat is not what it used to be (lead mine tailing from a mine accident made the stream shallower and hurt spawning areas), it has been cleaned up sufficiently to produce an adequate population of smallmouth.
 The smallmouth cling to the deeper areas, since the overwhelming majority of the water is slow in this portion.
 Honestly though, most of the bass in this section are largemouth and spotted bass, which can better withstand the habitat degradation.

 The portion of river from St. Francis State Park to Washington State Park furnishes much better smallmouth bass fishing.
 Mine tailings have hurt this portion of stream less than than in the portion above St. Francis.
 There is more deep water, and the spawning habitat is much better.
 This part of the river is a good bet for the trophy angler, but there are also plenty of smaller fish for the average fisherman.
 The fishing has been hurt by non-native spotted bass, but it is still quite good.